MinaProtocol/mina/rfcs/0050-genesis-ledger-export.md

 version, using `--config-file` flag.
 As of the moment of writing this, `compatible` and `berkeley` branches' configuration files are compatible with each other (see: [PR #13768](https://github.com/MinaProtocol/mina/pull/13768)).
+Sadly since then that compatibility has been broken by [PR #14014](https://github.com/MinaProtocol/mina/pull/14014).
+We need to either port this change back to `compatible` or create a migration script which will adapt a `mainnet` config file to the format required by `berkeley`.
+The former solution would probably be better.

 The `fork_config` field has been added to GraphQL in [PR #13787](https://github.com/MinaProtocol/mina/pull/13787).